lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 By providing a generic functionality for the locking and the associated restriction types, the standard acts as a primitive for many different asset lifecycles without preventing unauthorized transfers or changes after locking.
 Additionally, regular asset transfers are preserved without requiring consent.

 The `lockAsset`, `unlockAsset`, `removeAsset`, and `redeemAsset` methods offer flexibility in defining transfer restrictions based on different permissions.
-By having public mappings for `tokenRestriction`, `tokenPermissions`, and `lockStatus`, all restriction data can constantly be retrieved directly from the asset.
+Public mappings for `tokenRestriction`, `tokenPermissions`, and `lockStatus` allow all restriction data to be retrieved directly from the asset.

 ## Compatibility